Clofazimine: Side effects

 Clofazimine produces pink to brownish skin pigmentation in 75-100% of patients within a few weeks, as well as similar discoloration of most bodily fluids and secretions.
 These discolorations are reversible but may take months to years to disappear.
 There is evidence in medical literature that as a result of clofazimine administration, several patients have developed depression which in some cases resulted in suicide.
 It has been hypothesized that the depression was a result of this chronic skin discoloration.

-Cases of icthyosis and skin dryness are also reported in response to this drug (8%-28%), as well as rash and itchiness (1-5%).
+Cases of ichthyosis and skin dryness are also reported in response to this drug (8%-28%), as well as rash and itchiness (1-5%).

-40-50% of patients develop gastrointestinal intolerance.
-Rarely, patients have died from bowel obstructions and intestinal bleeding, or required abdominal surgery to correct the same problem.

 Mechanism

 Clofazimine works by binding to the guanine bases of bacterial DNA, thereby blocking the template function of the DNA and inhibiting bacterial proliferation.
 It also increases activity of bacterial phospholipase A2, leading to release and accumulation of lysophospholipids, which are toxic and inhibit bacterial proliferation.

 Clofazimine is also a FIASMA (functional inhibitor of acid sphingomyelinase).